fetchai/uAgents/docs/agent-protocols.md

 ```

-Save this file as `book.py`.
-To allow your agent to use this protocol, you can simply create a folder called protocols withing the directory you are running your agent from and then import it from your agent's script:
+We will create a folder named `protocols` and save this file in it as `book.py`.
+We can then import it from the agent script:

 ```python
 from protocols.book import book_proto